Typsium/alchemist/doc/manual.typ

   Default space between a molecule and all it's attachements (links and lewis formulae elements).
 ]

+#argument("fragment-color", default: default.fragment-color, types: red)[
+  Default color of the fragments.
+It is used to color the atoms in the molecule.
+]

+#argument("fragment-font", default: default.fragment-font, types: str)[
+  Default font of the fragments.
+It is used to display the atoms in the molecule.
+]

+#argument("link-over-radius", default: default.link-over-radius, types: (default.link-over-radius, 1em))[
+  Default radius around the links used to hide overlaped links.
+]

 === Link default style
 The default values also contains styling arguments for the links.
 You can specify default `stroke`, `fill`, `dash`, etc, depending on the link type.
 Each link default values are in a dictionary named after the link name.